 1. Duet Display

-Duet Display started its life in the Apple ecosystem, helping users use their iPads and iPhones as a second monitor.
+Duet Display started its life in the Apple ecosystem, helping users use iPads and iPhones as a second monitor.
 Now, it offers a complete solution that also works with Android and Windows.
 The signup process is easy and there is little to no setup required.
 Duet Display supports both wired and wireless connections.

-Duet Display can not only mirror your screen but also extend it so you can do separate tasks instead of viewing the same app on a smaller screen.
+Duet Display can not only mirror your screen but also extend it so you can do separate tasks instead of viewing the same app on a smaller iPhone screen.
 I like how you can simply swipe and drag-n-drop open windows from one screen to another.

 For a more premium subscription, you get a remote desktop feature so you can control your desktop remotely from anywhere in the world.
 The pixel resolution is great and I experienced zero lags while using it.